nlenkowski/docs/provisioning-ubuntu-lamp-servers.md

 expose_php = off
 ```

-#### Make sure directory listing is disabled in the Apache default host
+#### Make sure directory listing is disabled in the Apache default host and default virtualhost

 Edit Apache config: